The power of content personalization in modern marketing

 Targeted marketing

 Targeted marketing campaigns often use simple “decorative personalization.”
-The most common example is an email personalized with the recipient’s name in the email’s salutation:
+The most common example is an email personalized with the recipient’s name in the salutation:

-Content Personalization starts with context
+Content personalization starts with context

-Context includes answers to questions, including:
+Context includes answers to questions like:

 - How long have they been a customer?